epenaloz/My-Projects-Description/DB/ReadME.md

 ## Lab 4: DynamoDB
-I was tasked to create a table in DynamoDB containing data of two people with multiple attributes randing from strings, maps, numbers, booleans, lists etc.
+I was tasked to create a table in DynamoDB containing data of two people with multiple attributes ranging from strings, maps, numbers, booleans, lists etc.

 ## Final Project: Implement a sample database system